Sydney Royal Easter Show: History

 The Sydney Royal Easter Show is the largest ticketed event held in Australia and one of the largest in the world.
 The Royal Agricultural Society of New South Wales (formed a year before the event) held its first Show in 1823.
 Its initial purpose was of encouraging the colony's rural industries.
 The site was at Parramatta Park, 24 km west of the town of Sydney.
 It initially showcased horses, cattle, sheep, pigs, and poultry.

 In 1869, the event moved from Parramatta to Prince Alfred Park.
 In 1881, the Government of New South Wales provided land for the Royal Agricultural Society at Moore Park; the show was held at that venue for the next 116 years.
 In 1998, the event moved to a new showground within the Sydney Olympic Park precinct at Homebush Bay.
 The former Sydney Showground at Moore Park has since become Fox Studios Australia, with associated development known as The Entertainment Quarter.

 The show since continued uninterruptedly after 1869, except in 1919 (during the Spanish flu outbreak), the years of 1942 to 1946 (during World War II) and 2020 (during the COVID-19 pandemic).
-As per the event's namesake, it starts on the Friday before Easter and ends on the Tuesday following Easter (with closures on Sundays and Good Friday).
-During that Thursday, it becomes a Children's Day, when goods such as discounted showbags are on sale.
+It originally started on the Friday before Easter and ended on the Tuesday following Easter (with closures on Sundays and Good Friday).
+The Thursday before Easter is termed Children's Day and goods such as discounted show bags are on sale.

-Yielding to pressure from the public, the show was later to be opened on Sundays and Good Friday.
+Yielding to pressure from the public, the show later began to be opened on Sundays and Good Friday.
 With the move to Homebush Bay, the show was extended to 16 days.
 In 2000 it was reduced to 14 days.
 In 2007, a revised program took into account changes to NSW School Holidays, the show commencing on the Thursday before Good Friday in order to increase the holiday time for families to attend.
 In 2017 over 922,000 people attended the show, when about 850,000 were expected.
 The previous record was 964,000 in 2004.
 In 2018, the show returned to its traditional 12 days.
 If Easter falls in March the show is held outside of school holidays.

 The 2021 show ran from 1 to 12 April, under some restrictions due to the COVID-19 pandemic in Australia.
 Attendee numbers were reduced to 60,000 a day to allow maintenance of 1.5 m distancing as well as separate pavilion entries and exits monitored by COVID marshals, maintenance of distancing in queues, and caps on the number of people in arena, pavilions and stands.
 Venue cleaning was also increased.
 Attendance was about 800,000.
 (Inclusive of ticket holders, agricultural and commercial exhibitors, staff, volunteers and other show workers).
 No cases of COVID-19 were associated with the show.

 The 2022 show was held from 8 to 19 April.
 It was officially opened by the Princess Royal.

-Show cancellations

-The Royal Easter Show has been cancelled three times — during the Spanish flu pandemic, the Great Depression and the COVID-19 pandemic — during its over 200-year history.